• Skip to primary navigation

 Every bite of this salad dressing is cheesy and tangy.

-The recipe is inspired by the best blue cheese and olive oil-based salad dressing I've ever had.
+The recipe is inspired by the best blue cheese and olive oil-based salad dressing I've ever had from a restaurant in Pocatello, Idaho.
 Scroll down for the story.

 A glass jar full of salad dressing.